 15 spacious and nicely decorated twin/double en-suite rooms with a TV.
 All rooms are on the 1st floor, with a private entrance and gorgeous views.
 Hairdryers, hair straighteners, bathrobes and slippers in all rooms, which are named after gods from Norse mythology and individually decorated.
-The hotel also offers accommodation in two private cottages, 15 m2 (161 ft2) and 25 m2 (269 ft2) with private bathrooms, a kitchenette and TV.

 There’s a cosy restaurant at the hotel, where courses are prepared with locally sourced ingredients.
 The menu includes traditional Icelandic food, like skyr and lamb.
 Farmers at Hraunsnef grow their own vegetables and farm pigs, and all eggs are free-range.
 Liquor license.
 The restaurant is open every day from 12 to 9 pm.

 There’s a small farm shop by the restaurant, where farmers sell handicraft and produce from the region.
 Postcards for sale with drawings of nearby elf dwellings, that can be used for fun hikes in wonderful nature by the hotel.
 There are plenty of activities for children, such as a play area and friendly farm animals.

 The nearest swimming pool is at Varmaland (20 km/12 mi), and a nine-hole golf course, Glanni, close to Bifröst (6 km/3.7 mi).
 The nearest town is Borgarnes (35 km/22 mi), where you will find shops, supermarkets, restaurants, diners, museums, a pool and various tourism services.

 Craters, lava fields, a university and crystal-clear water